-Trusts can be an integral part of an estate plan by greatly reducing your tax exposure, providing protection from creditors, and helping to plan for future generations.
+Establishing a trust can be an integral part of an estate plan by greatly reducing your tax exposure, providing protection from creditors, and helping to plan for future generations.
 Despite popular belief, trusts don't have to be rigid or limit your beneficiary's spending.
+An estate planning attorney will assist you in creating your trust.
+Our team can recommend a number of attorneys who specialize in Estate Planning.
+Check out our article on the “Top 5 Issues To Consider When Hiring An Attorney.”

 |Provide financial protection for yourself in case of incapacity|